alliedvision/alvium-jetson-driver-release/README.md

 ```

 ### vmbsrc
-It is also possible to connect the vmbstrc with the NVIDIA accelerated gstreamer elements by using the nvvidconv elements.
-To supports transforms the normal into NVMM image buffers.
+It is also possible to connect the vmbstrc with the NVIDIA accelerated gstreamer elements by using the nvvidconv elements to transform the normal into NVMM image buffers.
 Example pipeline:
 ```
 gst-launch-1.0 vmbsrc camera=DEV_00012C00D323 ! 'video/x-raw,format=UYVY,' ! nvvidconv ! nveglglessink